textpattern/textpattern.github.io/administration/comments-panel.md

 * IP
 * Visible

-## List of existing links
+## List of existing comments

 Beneath the search area there is the table, or list, of existing comments.
-Each row is one comments.
+Each row is one comment.

 ### Show spam

 By default Textpattern will hide comments which are automatically identified and marked as [spam](https://en.wikipedia.org/wiki/Spamming).
-By selecting 'Show spam' checkbox, spam comments will be visible in the listing.
+By marking the 'Show spam' checkbox, spam comments will be visible in the listing.

 ### Columns

 The default view shows these columns:

-**ID\#** - provides an ID for each comment.
+**ID:** the unique ID number of the comment.
+Click in this to open the comment edit panel (see above).

-**Date** - when the comment has been entered
+**Date:** when the comment was created.

-**Name** - of the commentator
+**Name:** given name of the commentator.

-**Message** - The first words of the message (cropped)
+**Message:** the first words of the message (cropped).

-**Parent** - The title of the article the comment has been written to.
-If you click on the provided link, the article will open in the “Write” panel.
+**Parent:** the title of the article the comment was written to.
+If you click on the provided link, the article will open in the [Write administration panel](http://docs.textpattern.io/administration/write-panel).

-By marking “Show Detail” there will be additional columns in the list:

-**E-mail** **Website** **IP** **Status**

-You will also find two additional links:

--   “Edit” will open an edit-window with the comment filled in.
--   “View” will show the comment on the public-side.
+At the top of the list there is an option 'Show detail'.
+When marked additional columns (and additional info) will be presented:

+**Email:** given email address of the commentator.

+**Website:** given website of the commentator.

+**IP:** the IP address of the commentator.

+**Status:** whether the comment is currently shown in the parent article or hidden (unmoderated/spam).

 ### Perform changes on selected comments